tompasini/tompasini/README.md

 My name is Tom Pasini.
-I'm currently a student at Boise CodeWorks working on getting a certification in their Immersive Full Stack Developer program.
-I enjoy figuring how things work, and inevitably why things are not working as expected.
+I am currently a student at Boise CodeWorks working on getting a certification in their Immersive Full Stack Developer program.
+I enjoy figuring out how things work, and inevitably why things are not working as expected.